|

 term you can't create nor destroy energy ergo it

-heating systems.
+not saved.
 For a thorough study read about

 "exergy,